 - Computers or tablets

 - Cell phones

 - Smart watches

 - Video cameras

+- Electronic gaming devices

 - Bicycles and skateboards

 - Fireworks (including sparklers)

 - Weapons, including pocket and hunting knives, alcohol, cigarettes and illegal drugs, are considered contraband and are not permitted in camp.

 Please note that any device that can access the internet is not allowed at camp, even if the internet function is turned off.
-(This includes most ipods, mp3 players, and kindles.)
-Ipod shuffles, mp3 players, or Kindles that do not have internet capability are allowed.
+(This includes most iPods, MP3 players, and Kindles.)
+MP3 players that do not have internet capability are allowed.
+Kindles or other e-readers that can access the internet only to download e-books are allowed; if they have any additional web-surfing functionality they are not allowed.

-If any of the above items are found in a camper's possession, they will be confiscated and returned at the end of the session.
+If any of the above items are found in a חניך (hanich/camper)'s posession, they will be confiscated and returned at the end of the session.